Anoop-Rajoriya/Frontend-Mentor-Challenges-Free-Free-junior-intermediat-HTML-CSS-/fylo-data-storage-component-master/README.md

 * [Author](#author)

 ## Project Overview
  I pick that project from the Frontend Mentor for practic the html and css.
-This is the testimonial grid section component for improveing css grid.
+This is the Fylo data storage component for improveing css.

 ## Features
 it not has a specific feature because it is the static web component.

 ## Installation
 we can use this by simply open code within the any web browser.

 ## Usage
 use to show the five card within the any kind of device because it is the responsive.
 <!-- ## Contributing -->

 ## Testing
 i test it, it work correct but you can also use by simply open index.html file on any web browser.
 <!-- ## Deployment -->
 <!-- ## License -->

 ## Author
 - [Anoop Rajoriya]()
 - [instagram]()